lanreayk/HNG--data-analysis-project-1/README.md

 •	Product categories technology recorded the highest sales at $836.15K then furniture and office supplies respectively.
 •	The dashboard showed similar patterns of sales across the four (4) year sales review with lowest sales recorded in January and highest in November except in 2016 with highest in December.
 ## Conclusion
 With this, the inventory can plan to restock effectively while strategy to increasing sales of other items can be planned.
-Besides, sales increases toward the end of the yea, hence marketing team should gear up to maximize sales in this period through promos, discount and other sales strategies.
+Besides, sales increases toward the end of the year, hence marketing team should gear up to maximize sales in this period through promos, discount and other sales strategies.